Prasidh/likec4-llm/README.md

 ```
 .
 ├── src/
 │   └── cloud.c4              # Your LikeC4 source model with systems, nodes, and connections
 ├── dist/
 │   ├── FirewallRules.md      # Auto-generated markdown table with firewall rules
 │   └── firewall_rules.json   # Auto-generated JSON representation of rules
 ├── mcp_client.py             # Python script that communicates with the MCP server
-├── generate_models.py          # New script to auto-generate LikeC4 models using OpenAI
+├── generate_models.py        # Script to auto-generate new LikeC4 models using OpenAI
+├── edit_c4_model.py             # Script to edit existing LikeC4 models using OpenAI
 ├── .env                      # Your local secrets and environment variables
 ├── package.json              # Node.js dependencies (for LikeC4 export, if needed)
 ├── requirements.txt          # Python dependencies
 └── README.md                 # This file
 ```

 ---